Filed under: Books in My Library, Needlepoint Books, Stitchery Under Southern Skies by Mary Anderson and Debbie Deem

 The book covers a lot:

-Books in My Library: Painted Canvas Embellishment: An Idea Book, Desert Island Stitches, Volume 1 – Ideas for Small Spaces and Volume 2 – Ideas for Creative Borders by Carole H Lake and Michael Boren
+Filed under: Books in My Library, Desert Island Stitches, Volume 1 - Ideas for Small Spaces, Desert Island Stitches, Volume 2 - Ideas for Creative Borders, Needlepoint Books, Painted Canvas Embellishment: An Idea Book by Carol Lake and Michael Boren

 These books by Carole H Lake and Michael Boren are intended to aid stitchers of painted canvases.
 But, they are stitch books, making them relevant and useful for selecting stitches for any project.